ryankiros/skip-thoughts/decoding/README.md

 * batch_size: size of each training minibatch (roughly)
 * saveto: a path where the model will be periodically saved
 * dictionary: where the dictionary is.
 Set this to where you saved in Step 1
-* embeddings: a dictionary of pre-trained wordvecs (keys are words, values are vectors).
+* embeddings: path to dictionary of pre-trained wordvecs (keys are words, values are vectors).
 Otherwise None
 * saveFreq: save the model after this many weight updates
 * sampleFreq: how often to show samples from the model
 * reload_: whether to reload a previously saved model